Background

 Your MOT is due 12 months after your last MOT pass.
 Use our checker above to enter your registration and see your MOT expiry date instantly.
 You can also get an MOT up to a month (minus one day) before the expiry date and keep the same renewal date.

-No - it is illegal to drive on a public road without a valid MOT, with limited exceptions like driving to a pre-booked MOT test or to a garage for repairs.
+No. It is illegal to drive on a public road without a valid MOT, with limited exceptions like driving to a pre-booked MOT test or to a garage for repairs.
 You can be fined up to £1,000 for driving without a valid MOT, and your car insurance may also be invalidated.

 The maximum legal fee for an MOT is £54.85 for a car (Class 4), though most garages charge less.
 Motorbikes are £29.65, light vans up to £58.60.
 Many garages run discounts, especially when combined with a service.
-The MOT fee is capped nationwide by DVSA.
+The MOT fee is capped nationwide by the DVSA.

 An MOT covers brakes, steering, suspension, tyres, lights, seatbelts, windscreen and wipers, horn, exhaust and emissions, vehicle structure, mirrors, fuel system, registration plates, and the VIN.
-It does not check engine condition, clutch, gearbox or battery health - those are not part of the MOT.
+It does not check engine condition, clutch, gearbox or battery health.
+Those are not part of the MOT.

 Brumble